Namrata Joshi

-Data Analysis Of Nutrition Values For McDonald's Menu Using Excel
+Analysis Of McDonald's Menu Using Google Sheet

 Photo by Erik Mclean on Unsplash

-Data Analysis Of Nutrition Values For McDonald's Menu Using Excel
+Analysis Of McDonald's Menu Using Google Sheet

 Introduction